 I am the Research Director of the Natural Language Processing Group in Research & Development at Educational Testing Service in Princeton, New Jersey.
-My research interests span computer science, education, and linguistics, including natural language processing, automated essay scoring and evaluation, educational technology, discourse and sentiment analysis, education policy, English language learning, and writing research..
-The intersection of my interests has led to two of my inventions: E-rater®, an automated essay evaluation application, and the Language Muse Activity PaletteTM -- a new classroom tool under development targeting English learners that automatically generates language activities for classroom texts to support content comprehension.
-I co-organize this yearly workshop (usually at NAACL or ACL): Innovative Use of NLP for Building Educational Applications with Joel Tetreault, Claudia Leacock & Helen Yannakoudakis).
+My research interests span natural language processing for educational technology, automated essay scoring and evaluation, discourse and sentiment analysis, argumentation mining, education policy, English language learning, and writing research.
+The intersection of my interests has led to these two applications: E-rater®, ETS' automated essay evaluation application, and the Language Muse Activity PaletteTM -- a new classroom tool under development targeting English learners that automatically generates language activities for classroom texts to support content comprehension.
+I co-organize this yearly workshop (usually at NAACL or ACL): Innovative Use of NLP for Building Educational Applications (BEA) (with Joel Tetreault, Claudia Leacock & Helen Yannakoudakis).
 Sign up for the BEA newsletter here.

-Department of Education, Institute of Education Sciences, Education Technology Program, Grant Award #R305A100105, Goal #2: A Technology-Rich Teacher Professional Development Intervention that Supports Content-Based Curriculum Development for English Language Learners, $1,499,000, Principal Investigator.
-(March 2010 - March 2014)
+2. Department of Education, Institute of Education Sciences, Education Technology Program, Grant Award #R305A100105, Goal #2: A Technology-Rich Teacher Professional Development Intervention that Supports Content-Based Curriculum Development for English Language Learners, $1,499,000, Principal Investigator.
+(March 2010 - March 2014).